Gamemnae: Fictional character biography

-With this "League of Ancients" behind her, Gamemnae fed false visions of the future to Rama Khan, causing him to believe that he had foreseen a future where Earth would be threatened by a seven-headed hydra destroyer — the remaining members of the Justice League — and that a team would have to be assembled to defeat the threat posed by this destroyer.
-When the Justice League eventually arrived in the past to rescue Aquaman and the Atlanteans, the Ancients managed to prevail over the League, as their willingness to kill granted them a significant advantage, but Manitou Raven, having witnessed Green Lantern turn from the fight to save innocent Atlanteans, and "testing" Batman with his tomahawk that could not pierce the skin of a good man, realized that the League were genuinely good people and confronted Gamemnae with the truth of her betrayal.
-Learning that Gamemnae had used a quagmire spell to absorb the other members of the League of Ancients, thus adding to her power.
-Manitou used the souls of the deceased Justice Leaguers, the spell reinforced by Kyle's willingly sacrificed heart, to create a spell of containment that would trap Gamemnae in Atlantis until, paradoxically, Raven's past self broke it by traveling back to the past following a trip to the future.
+Gamemnae gives false visions of the future to Rama Khan, causing him to believe that he had foreseen a future where Earth is threatened by a seven-headed hydra destroyer — the remaining members of the Justice League — and that a team would have to be assembled to defeat the threat posed by this destroyer.
+The Justice League arrive in the past to rescue Aquaman and the Atlanteans, but are killed in battle with Rama Khan and Gamemnae.
+Manitou Raven uses the souls of the deceased Justice League members to trap Gamemnae in Atlantis.

-Awakened in the present, Gamemnae began to drain the water from the entire world to force humanity to submit to her, only to find herself opposed by a "reserve League" created by Batman in the event the original League was killed or defeated, led by Nightwing and consisting of Green Arrow, Atom, Hawkgirl, Major Disaster, Firestorm, Faith, and Jason Blood/Etrigan.
-Mocking Nightwing's attempts to stand up to her, Gamemnae absorbed Major Disaster, Zatanna and Tempest, the League's only victory being a pyrrhic one when Blood sacrificed himself to free Zatanna.
+Awakened in the present, Gamemnae drains the water from the entire world to force humanity to submit to her, only to be opposed by a "reserve League" created by Batman in the event the original League was killed or defeated.
+Unable to defeat Gamemnae in the present, Nightwing, Hawkgirl, Zatanna, and Firestorm travel back in time to disrupt Gamemnae's connection to Atlantis in the past.
+They free Aquaman, who sinks Atlantis.